On the occurrence of boundary solutions in two-way incomplete tables: Introduction

-This problem was first considered by Baker and Laird (1988) who proposed a sufficient condition for the occurrence of boundary solutions in a $2\times 2\times 2$ incomplete table.
+Consider two categorical variables with $I$ and $J$ levels.
+Then an $I\times J\times 2$ table and an $I\times J\times 2\times 2$ table represent two-way incomplete tables with data on one of the variables and data on both the variables missing respectively.
+The problem of boundary solutions was first considered by Baker and Laird (1988) who proposed a sufficient condition for their occurrence in a $2\times 2\times 2$ incomplete table.
 Baker {\it et al.}~(1992) studied the problem for an $I\times J\times 2\times 2$ incomplete table, which has non-monotone missing value patterns.
 For an $I\times J\times 2$ incomplete table with simple monotone missing value patterns, Smith {\it et al.}~(1999) and Clarke (2002) described the problem geometrically, while Clarke and Smith (2005) discussed properties of MLE's in case of boundary solutions.
 Park {\it et al.}~(2014) proposed sufficient conditions for the occurrence of boundary solutions under various NMAR models in an $I\times I\times 2\times 2$ incomplete table.
 Recently, Ghosh and Vellaisamy (2016) provided forms of boundary solutions in arbitrary three-way and $n$-dimensional incomplete tables with one or more variables missing, and also established sufficient conditions for their occurrence under various NMAR models.
+In this paper, we consider the above and other related issues for an $I\times J\times 2\times 2$ table.
+Note that a lower dimensional incomplete table is not a special case of a higher dimensional one and hence any result for the former cannot be obtained directly from that for the latter.